monika/monika.dev/src/projects/youscience.md

 ---
-layout: archive.njk
+layout: project.njk
-tags: archive
+tags: project
-displayOrder: 1
+displayOrder: 6
 title: YouScience
 intro: An aptitude testing suite built to help students lean into their strengths and save thousands of dollars a year in college.
 design: Sparkart